slackhq/slack-lints/README.md

 slack-lints
 ===========

 This repository contains a collection of custom Android/Kotlin lint checks we use in our Android and Kotlin code bases at Slack.

-This repo is effectively _read-only_ and does not publish artifacts to Maven Central.
+While we do publish artifacts to Maven Central, some of the lints checks may only really be relevant to Slack's codebase.
 We [develop these in the open](https://slack.engineering/developing-in-the-open/) to knowledge-share with the community.

-As such, our issue tracker is closed and we don't normally accept external PRs, but we welcome your questions in the discussions section of the project!

 ## Highlights